mvsde/website/content/ethics.md

 Open Source Software is free to use, but that does not mean it is free to make.
 Businesses that make money using Open Source projects are urged to contribute back — be it financially or by giving back time.

-### Two types of Open Source

-There is “true” Open Source — developed by independent individuals or foundations.
-And there is “corporate” Open Source — projects that look open but are ultimately controlled by enterprises: _React_ is a _Facebook_ product, _Angular_ is a _Google_ product.
-You get the idea.

-Try using real Open Source projects as best as you can, lest you are driven by decisions from an unaccountable corporation.

 ### Tracking is invasive and unnecessary

 Since tracking and ad blockers see widespread usage, analytics is useless anyway.
 They give a false picture of user behavior.
 If you want to know what users think about your website or product, ask them, poll them.
 Use a method that is voluntary and not invasive.